erickcomp/laravel-breadcrumbs-attributes/README.md

   }

 ```

-Note that the label is an array with string.
-All the items of the array are concatenated to form the final crumb.

 ### The route parameter resolution
 The breadcrumbs links deal with the url params and generate the url's using them, so you (most probably) won't have to deal with url generation for your breadcrumbs.